ManApart/quest-command/readme.md

  Weapons have different reach and the player may need to step closer, or step back to avoid a blow.

+Agility affects how quickly someone can attack, strength how much the attack does, perception how likely to hit, etc

 ## TODO